Yemen SEAL raid has yielded no significant intelligence, officials say

 Plans for the raid were begun during the Obama administration, but Obama officials declined to sign off on what officials described as a significant escalation in Yemen.
 Just five days in, Trump greenlighted the mission.

-"Certainly the Obama administration, particularly by the end of its 8-year run, was very cautious in moving forward with any kind of military activity," retired Adm.
-James Stravidis told NBC News.
+"Certainly the Obama administration, particularly by the end of its eight-year run, was very cautious in moving forward with any kind of military activity," retired Adm.
+James Stavridis, a former NATO commander and current NBC News security analyst, said.
 "A new administration I think naturally is going to be spring-loaded to move out and demonstrate something."

 The White House has repeatedly called the Yemen mission a success.
 White House spokesman Sean Spicer said on Feb.
 8 that anyone "who undermines the success of that raid owes an apology and [does] a disservice to the life of Chief Owens."